gasparesganga/gasparesganga.com/labs/php-shapefile/index.md

 ```

-## But what about MultiPatch shape types?
+## Wait, what about MultiPatch shape types?
 Well, after more than 10 years working with GIS related technology, I have yet to see a *MultiPatch* shapefile.
 Supporting them is not currently in my todo list.